BG Pathum United F.C.: 2022 AFC Champions League – Group G

 On 22 August 2022, BG Pathum United took on the then-four-time semi-finals Urawa Red Diamonds at the Saitama Stadium 2002.
 Despite the player's best efforts, Urawa Red Diamonds were too strong as they ran out 4–0 winners thanks to a goal each from David Moberg Karlsson, Takuya Iwanami, Yosho Koizumi, and Takahiro Akimoto.

 "We told our players they should keep their heads up and use this experience as a way to improve ourselves so that we can match the best football clubs in Asia," said Teguramori in the post-match press conference.

 "We realise this match is one of the most historic moments for the club, so this 4–0 defeat is something that has given us a wake-up call."

 BG Pathum United returned from Japan and jumped right into the 2022–23 Thai League 1 season.
 In the first 10 league games of the season, Teguramori won all 5 matches at BG Stadium, but it was away from home that things seems tricky for Teguramori.
 Defeat to Chonburi on opening day, separated by away draws against Buriram United and PT Prachuap, followed by a shock defeat at Nongbua Pitchaya meant BG Pathum United trailed 6 points behind league leaders, and title rivals, Buriram united after matchday 9.

 A 2–0 defeat by Aurelio Vidmar's Bangkok United at Thammasat Stadium in the "Pathum Thani Derby" means 0 away wins from 5 attempts in the opening 10 games for BG Pathum United.

-24 October 2022, BG Pathum United announced that the club has parted ways with Makoto Teguramori.
-Assistant coach, Mitsuo Kato, is handed the interim head coach responsibility.